rgon/OCDcommenter/README.md

 ```
 Produced by:
 ```
-# ocdfort This is a wall.
+# ocdfort This is a fort.

 For JS or C:
-// ocdfort This is a wall.
+// ocdfort This is a fort.
 ```